Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  ![3 point interpolation](https://user-images.githubusercontent.com/96515734/219922319-bf7cebb7-323c-40a0-bf2a-a236b81cd49f.png)

- I hope to be able to describe the math behind it.
+ I hope to be able to describe the math behind it clearly.

  When a rendered triangle is drawn larger than the size of the texture, the texture is sampled in-between the texels to magnify it more smoothly.